Jenkos23/Capstone-325.9_fullstack_Web/README.md

+Certainly!
+Since the app is using Vite for the development server, the default localhost port will be `5173` instead of `3000`.
+Here's the updated **README** with the necessary changes:

+---

 # Fashion Website - Full Stack React Application

 ## Overview
-This is a full-stack web application developed using React.
+This is a full-stack web application developed using React and Vite.
 The application is designed for a fashion website that fetches user data from a MongoDB cluster.
 The website serves information such as fashion news, weather updates, and fashion articles from a backend.
 Additionally, the application displays designer photos and bios and uses an external API (OpenWeather) to provide weather information based on the user's city, helping users select appropriate clothing for different seasons.

 ## Features
 - **User Data Fetching**: Retrieves user data from the MongoDB cluster for the `m_flix` database.